DaintyJet/VChat_Heap_Defense/README.md

         printf("vector alloc %d: 0x%08x\n", i, v_n);
     }
     ```
-    * As out allocSize is set to 40, we will need a 320 byte chunk on the heap for each of our allocations to succeed, which means one of allocations will fit onto the heap in the region of the previously freed chunk which was 400 bytes.
+    * As our allocSize is set to 40, we will need a 320-byte chunk on the heap for each of our allocations to succeed, which means one of allocations will fit onto the heap in the region of the previously freed chunk which was 400 bytes.
     * In this case the first allocation is the one which will most likely be placed into the hole we previously created in the heap.
     * Each array is filled with pointers to the `nicecode` which is stored in the `obj` pointer using the `fill_array` utility function declared elsewhere.
 7. Observe where the Heap Overflow occurs.